dotnet/runtime/src/tools/linker/docs/illink-tasks.md

 ## Reflection

 Note: this section is out-of-date.
-New versions of the linker can understand some of these reflection patterns.
+New versions of the trimmer can understand some of these reflection patterns.

-Applications or frameworks (including ASP<span />.NET Core and WPF) that use reflection or related dynamic features will often break when trimmed, because the linker does not know about this dynamic behavior, and can not determine in general which framework types will be required for reflection at runtime.
-To trim such apps, you will need to tell the linker about any types needed by reflection in your code, and in packages or frameworks that you depend on.
+Applications or frameworks (including ASP<span />.NET Core and WPF) that use reflection or related dynamic features will often break when trimmed, because the trimmer does not know about this dynamic behavior, and can not determine in general which framework types will be required for reflection at runtime.
+To trim such apps, you will need to tell the trimmer about any types needed by reflection in your code, and in packages or frameworks that you depend on.
 Be sure to test your apps after trimming.

-If your app or its dependencies use reflection, you may need to tell the linker to keep reflection targets explicitly.
-For example, dependency injection in ASP<span />.NET Core apps will activate types depending on what is present at runtime, and therefore may fail if the linker has removed assemblies that would otherwise be present.
+If your app or its dependencies use reflection, you may need to tell the trimmer to keep reflection targets explicitly.
+For example, dependency injection in ASP<span />.NET Core apps will activate types depending on what is present at runtime, and therefore may fail if the trimmer has removed assemblies that would otherwise be present.
 Similarly, WPF apps may call into framework code depending on the features used.
-If you know beforehand what your app will require at runtime, you can tell the linker about this in a few ways.
+If you know beforehand what your app will require at runtime, you can tell the trimmer about this in a few ways.

 For example, an app may reflect over `System.IO.File`:
 ```csharp